owntech-foundation/Core/docs/environment_setup.md

         - You should preferably have your project folder as close as possible to the root
         - Be sure the SPIN board PWR LED lights up correctly when connected to the USB
         - Check your USB-C cable is working and can handle data
-        - Check your internet connectin is up and running
+        - Check your internet connection is up and running

     === "macOS"
         - **Git:** If you do not have git installed, get it here [git for macOS](https://git-scm.com/download/mac)